gravity-ui/page-constructor/src/blocks/Companies/README.md

 `title: string` — Title

-`images:` — Images for different screen sizes
+`images: ImageDeviceProps` — Images for different screen sizes (see in common types)

-- `desktop: string` — Service names from the URL
-- `tablet: string` — Service name
-- `mobile: string` — Service name